cnuernber/ham-fisted/topics/Reductions.md

 If we combine all three functions: `init-val-fn`, `rfn`, and `merge-fn` into one object then we get a ParallelReducer, defined in protocols.clj.
-This protocol allows the user to pass a single object into a parallelized reduction as opposed to three functions which is useful when we want to have many reducers reduce over a single source of data:
+This protocol allows the user to pass a single object into a parallelized reduction as opposed to three functions which is useful when we want to have many reducers reduce over a single source of data.
+A `finalize` method is added in order to allow compositions of reducers and to allow reducers to elide state and information from end users:

 ```clojure
 (defprotocol ParallelReducer